isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryiii.md

 Handwritten negative PDT results are not accepted.

-Travellers with difficulties getting a COVID-19 PCR test before their departure can <a href="/contact-us" target="_blank">contact the Safe Travel Office for assistance</a>.
+Travellers with difficulties getting a COVID-19 test before their departure can <a href="/contact-us" target="_blank">contact the Safe Travel Office for assistance</a>.

 &#9744;  <i><b>D) Submission of Health Declaration</b></i>